Image-Pretrained Vision Transformers for Real-Time Traffic Anomaly Detection

 | Linear | 76.3 | 189 |

-The GRU improves AUC-ROC by +1.8 pp while maintaining comparable throughput, validating that explicit temporal memory benefits anomaly detection.
+The GRU improves AUC-ROC by +1.8 pp while maintaining comparable throughput.

 The accuracy-efficiency trade-off